JonathanMiroshnik/Real-Fake-News/README.md

 - Automatically generated images in the middle of articles -> and also for banners for the articles
 - A tip jar for the humble creator of said website
 - Dark/Light mode button
+- Pages for writers for all their articles to be displayed in the page
+- Pagination where needed
+- Games section, **In development** - A tic-tac-toe game and a Trivia game

 ## Back-end
 The backend will need to have the following parts for the website to work: